Skip to content

 Celebrating books and reading for pleasure will be a highlight of our centenary year.
 Each month our libraries will be sharing 10 titles from which you can choose your favourite and cast your vote.

-The favourite book chosen by Hertfordshire residents in March was Eleanor Oliphant is Completely Fine, the 2017 debut novel from Gail Honeyman.
+The favourite book chosen by Hertfordshire residents in April was American Dirt, the 2020 novel from Jeanine Cummins.

 Reminisce with us